Costa Rica Holidays

-Many of Costa Rica’s holidays are based on religious holidays coming from the Catholic faith.
+Many of Costa Rica’s holidays are based on the Catholic religion.
 On most of these official holidays (dias feriados), banks, public offices, and many businesses are closed.
-Here is a listing of the most important official holidays that Costa Rica celebrates:
+Here is a listing of the most important official holidays that are celebrated in Costa Rica:

 - March or April – Easter/Semana Santa.
 Most businesses (except tour companies/tourist industry) shut down Thursday and Good Friday and don’t resume as usual until Saturday before Easter Sunday.
 You cannot buy alcohol on Thursday or Friday during this week.

 - April 11th – Juan Santamaria Day celebrating the national hero, Juan Santamaria who fought against the American invader, William Walker, in 1856

 - May 1st – Labor Day (Dia de los trabajadores)

 - June – Father’s Day is on the third Sunday of June each year

 - July 25th – Guanacaste Day which celebrates the annexation of Guanacaste from Nicaragua in 1824.

 - August 2nd – Virgen de los Angeles Day.
 Patron saint of Costa Rica.